leruetkins/dlna-np/README.md

 - File system change detection
 - Device status monitoring

-## 🔒 Security Considerations

-- Local network only (no external access by default)
-- No authentication required (designed for home networks)
-- File access limited to configured playlist folders
-- CORS enabled for web interface

 ## 📄 License

 MIT License - see LICENSE file for details